cpanou/fundamentals/EshopSpring/README.md

         }
         ```

-        ```Java @SpringBootApplication``` annotation is often placed on your main class, and it implicitly defines a base “search package” for certain items.
+        ```@SpringBootApplication``` annotation is often placed on your main class, and it implicitly defines a base “search package” for certain items.
 It is recommented that you locate your main application class in a root package above other classes.
 This is a convenience annotation that adds all of the following:

-        - ```Java@Configuration```: Tags the class as a source of bean definitions for the application context.
+        - ```@Configuration```: Tags the class as a source of bean definitions for the application context.

-        - ```Java@EnableAutoConfiguration```: Tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings.
+        - ```@EnableAutoConfiguration```: Tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings.
 For example, if spring-webmvc is on the classpath, this annotation flags the application as a web application and activates key behaviors, such as setting up a DispatcherServlet.
 Spring Boot auto-configuration attempts to automatically configure your Spring application based on the jar dependencies that you have added.

-        - ```Java@ComponentScan```: Tells Spring to look for other components, configurations, and services in the com/example package, letting it find the controllers.
+        - ```@ComponentScan```: Tells Spring to look for other components, configurations, and services in the com/example package, letting it find the controllers.

-        com
+        **package struture:**

+        com<br/>
-        +- company
+        +- company<br/>
-            +- eshop
+            +- eshop<br/>
-                +- EshopApplication.java
+                +- EshopApplication.java<br/>
-                |
+                |<br/>
-                +- user
+                +- user<br/>
-                |   +- User.java
+                |   +- User.java<br/>
-                |   +- UserController.java
+                |   +- UserController.java<br/>
-                |   +- UserService.java
+                |   +- UserService.java<br/>
-                |   +- UserRepository.java
+                |   +- UserRepository.java<br/>
-                |
+                |<br/>

         If you structure your code as suggested above (locating your application class in a root package), you can add @ComponentScan without any arguments.
 All of your application components (@Component, @Service, @Repository, @Controller etc.) are automatically registered as Spring Beans.

-    - Configure application wide variables in application.properties
+    * Configure application wide variables in application.properties

         ```Java Properties
         server.servlet.contextPath=/eshop
         server.port=8080
         ```

-    - Add the User class
+    * Add the User class
-        - Add lombok Annotations: ```Java @Data, @NoArgsConstructor, @AllArgsConstructor```
+        - Add lombok Annotations: ```@Data, @NoArgsConstructor, @AllArgsConstructor```

-    - Add Users Controller
+    * Add Users Controller
         - @RestController: This is simply a specialization of the @Component class and allows implementation classes to be autodetected through the classpath scanning.
         - @RequestMapping: Specify the path for this rest Controller.
         - Create the methods to get All users, get a user by his ID and create a user.